tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Don't make cards for random people, instead add names of people you've seen a few times before.
 This is going to ensure that the names are somewhat frequent.

+### In order to increase my reading speed, should I force myself to start skimming?

+Khatzumoto recommended skimming mostly as a motivational tool.
+You skim boring parts to get to the fun parts, and it keeps you focused on your immersion.
+When it comes to reading speed, skimming won't help.
+If you read a lot, your reading speed will improve naturally.

 ### What should I be "doing" while actively immersing?